blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 - For each link (versioned URI on the top level of `links`) that exists in multiple entity types:

   - none of the entity types define the link as an array **or** all define the property as an array with the _exact same_ cardinality constraints (including `order`).

+---

+This is the technical portion of the RFC.
+Explain the design in sufficient detail that:

+- Its interaction with other features is clear.
+- It is reasonably clear how the feature would be implemented.
+- Corner cases are dissected by example.

+The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 # Drawbacks